Meaningful Use Overview

 Being a meaningful user indicates successful achievement of specific procedural and clinical benchmarks using certified EHR technology.
 Providers will attain meaningful use by progressing through three stages during their years of participation in the EHR Incentive Program and attesting to those achievements.
-Stage 1 criteria focus on capturing information electronically in a structured format, implementing clinical decision support tools, engaging patients in their healthcare, and reporting public health and quality measures.
-Stages 2 and 3 will have a greater focus on health information exchange and improvements in quality of care and patient access.
+Stage 1 criteria focused on capturing information electronically in a structured format, implementing clinical decision support tools, engaging patients in their healthcare, and reporting public health and quality measures.
+Stage 1 meaningful use has been effectively retired by CMS starting December 15, 2015.
+Modified Stages 2 and 3 will have a greater focus on advanced clinical processes, health information exchange and improvements in quality of care and patient access.
 Other aspects of the HITECH Act in addition to the EHR Incentive Program, such as provisions for health information exchanges, are designed to support the meaningful use of electronic health information.

 Eligible providers can earn incentive payments by attesting to meaningful use measures using the Provider Incentive Payment Program (PIPP) portal.
 Below are resources and information to facilitate successful attestation.

-Eligible providers and who have attested to adopting, implementing, or upgrading (AIU) certified EHR technology or attesting for the first time can work toward achieving Stage 1 Meaningful Use.
+Eligible providers who have attested to adopting, implementing, or upgrading (AIU) certified EHR technology or attesting for the first time can work toward achieving Meaningful Use.